ambientkit/plugin/router/awayrouter/README.md

 # awayrouter

-Package awayrouter is an Ambient plugin for a router using a variation of the way router.
+Package awayrouter is an Ambient plugin for a router using a variation of the matryer/way router.

 **Import:** github.com/ambientkit/plugin/router/awayrouter